My Pet Center

 What Causes Chronic Otitis in Dogs?

 Chronic otitis is usually caused by a bacterial infection in the ear.
-These infections are not usually contagious (they cannot pass between dogs), but instead are caused by an overgrowth of the bacteria and yeasts that are naturally found within the ear.
-This overgrowth happens as a result of some sort of problem within the ear.
+These infections are not usually contagious (they cannot pass between dogs) but instead are caused by an overgrowth of the bacteria and yeasts that are naturally found within the ear.
+This overgrowth happens as a result of some problem within the ear.

 Several different kinds of problems can cause chronic ear infections in dogs, including: